hualiu01/gcp/3-network.md

 traffic not going through public internet.

 support internal private IP accassability as well as external IP.
 - Q: would external IP access go through public internet in this case?
+  - A: When two VPCs are connected via VPC Peering, the traffic between the VMs in these VPCs uses Google's private network infrastructure.
+Even if the VMs have external IPs, the communication will remain within Google's network and will not touch the public internet.
+  - However, note that:
+    - Private IPs should be used for communication to fully leverage the benefits of VPC Peering.
+    - If external IPs are used, the traffic will still stay within Google's private network but may incur egress charges.

 limitations:
 - subnet IP ranges can't overlap across peered vpc networks